mudasobwa/mudasobwa.github.io/_posts/2018-10-21-raise-for-the-rescue.md

 ### Exceptional Behaviour

 > There are only two hard things in Computer Science: cache invalidation and naming things.
 > _— Phil Karlton_

 Actually, there are three.
 I would put making a decision on whether to raise or gracefully handle exceptions in that row.

 There is the famous Erlang philosophy “let-it-crash,” which roughly means the process should not lie about it’s ability to deal with everything, rather it should simply refuse to handle unexpected data.

 > [...] a clean separation of issues.
 We write code that solves problems and code that fixes problems, but the two are not intertwined.
 > _— Joe Armstrong, “[Programming Erlang](https://pragprog.com/book/jaerlang2/programming-erlang)”_

 That said, the code that _solves_ problem should not ever try to _fix_ problems.
 There is a rule of thumb.

-**Code handling a data must not make an assumptions.
+**Code handling data must not make assumptions.
 If the code does not understand the data, it should raise an exception.
 Period.**

 Imagine we have a function that processes the use input (say, currency conversion rate.)
 We usually tend to write something like this: